ThatGuyJacobee/Elite-Bot-Docs/docs/gettingstarted.md

 We're sorry to hear that you encountered an issue.
 It's our top priority to assist anyone who's experiencing any abnormalities with Elite Bot.
 If you or anyone else in your community encounter any problems with Elite Bot on your Discord server, you may report it by:

-* Joining our [Discord server](https://discord.gg/2XvwvgR) and using the #support channel in the "EG | Elite Bot" category
+* Joining our [Discord server](http://discord.eguk.me) and using the #support channel in the "EG | Elite Bot" category
-* Creating an issue on our [bug report website page](https://elite-gaming.co.uk)
 * Using the bugreport command built-in to Elite Bot which sends some logs our way alongside your message

 Once we receive your bug report, we may proceed to do more debugging in order to find the root cause of the bug and to fix it.
 This may involve some action from you depending on the scenario.